waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   ### B. Active Hypothesis: Pokemon Mansion 1F Puzzle
 - **Observation (T53240):** The system provides an explicit and definitive hint that four gates are 'guaranteed reachable': (17, 8), (18, 8), (25, 14), and (26, 14).
 Simultaneously, my `pathfinder` tool, which treats 'unknown' tiles as impassable, repeatedly fails to find a route, and the system confirms my navigation goal is 'unreachable' by normal means.
 - **Conclusion:** This is not a contradiction, but the puzzle itself.
 The game is telling me a path exists, but my tools are insufficient to find it automatically.
 The path must be deliberately obscured.
-- **Hypothesis:** The path to the reachable gates is a hidden maze located within the large area of 'unknown' tiles in the southern part of the mansion.
-The game is forcing me to explore this area manually to reveal the route.
+### B. Active Hypothesis: Pokemon Mansion 1F Puzzle
+- **Observation (T53253):** The system provides contradictory information.
+It states that four gates are 'guaranteed reachable', including those in the southern area.
+However, it also confirms that my navigation goal to that area is 'unreachable' and there are no reachable unseen tiles.
+- **Conclusion:** This contradiction is the puzzle.
+The path to the southern gates is not currently open, but it *can* be opened.
+The map's state must be changed.
+- **Hypothesis:** The switch at (3, 6) is the mechanism that changes the map's state, likely by opening one of the gate sets and creating a path to the southern area.
-- **Test:** Systematically explore the southern portion of the mansion, starting from the eastern wing, to reveal the 'unknown' tiles and map the hidden path.
+- **Test:** Return to the central chamber and interact with the switch at (3, 6).
-- **Expected Outcome:** Uncovering the 'unknown' tiles will reveal a walkable path leading to the southern gates at (25, 14) and (26, 14), thus solving the puzzle.
+- **Expected Outcome:** Activating the switch will change the `closed_gate` tiles to `open_gate` tiles, revealing a new path.
   - **2F Switch (3, 12):** Toggles northern gates (10, 5/6) and southern gates (8, 23/24).
 (Confirmed T52787)
   - **3F Switch (11, 6):** Toggles central gates (16, 5/6) and southern gates (16, 11/12).
 (Confirmed T52735)
 - **Saffron Gym Puzzle:** Path to Sabrina was blocked until Silph Co. was cleared, which unlocked the correct teleporter path.
 (Confirmed T51442)